acki-01/devmeeting_react_redux/react/hooks.md

 };
 ```

-But You need remember that `setState` is asynchronous.
+But you need to remember that `setState` is asynchronous.

 ## useEffect